ivanhofer/typesafe-i18n/packages/generator/README.md

 	To [defining types](#custom-types) that are unknown to `typesafe-i18n`.

  - `formatters.ts`\
 	In this file, you can configure the [formatters](https://github.com/ivanhofer/typesafe-i18n/tree/main/packages/formatters) to use inside your translations.
+The `Formatters` type gets generated automatically by reading all your translations from the base locale file.

  - `i18n-types.ts`\
 	Type definitions are generated in this file.
 You don't have to understand them.
 They are just here to help TypeScript understand, how you need to call the translation functions.